 The ability to access your business applications from your devices, literally from anywhere with an internet connection, is one of, if not the biggest reasons why a business would move over to this model.
 The ability to access and draw on information regarding your business will, in real time, always place the business owner in a position to make informed decisions and monitor the performance of the company and service offering.

 One of the other benefits of using a SaaS solution is that all updates will be done automatically.
 Traditionally, all software updates were generally the responsibility of the user, which caused disruptions and downtime in the business operations, not to mention the cost implication.
 SaaS vendors now update their software automatically which means that the user will always be working from the latest version.

 SaaS applications run in the cloud, completely separate from the User’s servers which is always a good thing in order to maintain maximum uptime.
 SaaS applications are also very secure with multiple fail safes in place to keep hackers out and prevent data breaches that may occur.
 This in-built SaaS security system provides comfort to the User for purposes of ensuring that the company information and intellectual property, is protected at all times.

 SaaS applications and solutions are generally less expensive when compared to on-premises software.
-The reasons for this is because the SaaS solution is cloud-based and can be accessed from anywhere with an internet connection, the need to purchase expensive infrastructure and appointment of IT personnel is not required if the SaaS solution meets the needs of the business.
-The upside of a SaaS solution, as far as costs are concerned, is that it is subscription based, so customers will be charged a monthly fee, based on the amount of users.
+The reason for this is that the SaaS solution is cloud-based and can be accessed from anywhere with an internet connection, the need to purchase expensive infrastructure and appointment of IT personnel is not required if the SaaS solution meets the needs of the business.
+The upside of a SaaS solution, as far as costs are concerned, is that it is subscription based, so customers will be charged a monthly fee, based on the number of users.